 We are a worldwide leader in cardiology care and research.
 Our experienced team has achieved high-quality, patient-centered outcomes that rival or surpass those at other centers, for even the most challenging cases.

-In the last five years, the Heart Institute at Cincinnati Children’s Hospital Medical Center has experienced profound growth in all programs, including significant gains in cardiomyopathy and heart failure, adult congenital heart disease and cardiovascular genetics.
-Additionally, the Heart Institute has created and expanded 10 new programs.
+In the last five years, the Heart Institute at Cincinnati Children’s has experienced profound growth in all programs, including significant gains in cardiomyopathy and heart failure, adult congenital heart disease and cardiovascular genetics.

-In 2015, U.S. News & World Report ranked us among the best in the nation for pediatric heart care and heart surgery.
-We’re a referral center for patients from across the United States and the world; in one year, we treated patients from 42 states and 20 countries.
+U.S. News & World Report ranks us among the best in the nation for pediatric heart care and heart surgery.
+We’re a referral center for patients from across the United States and the world; in one year, we treated patients from 47 states and 22 countries.

 We are transforming pediatric cardiac care with a first-of-its-kind bench to bedside model to bridge the gap between research and clinical care.
-Headed by cardiovascular biology researcher Jeffrey Robbins, PhD, and cardiologist Andrew Redington, MD, this cutting-edge approach drives the exchange of information between patient care and research and facilitates each discipline’s ability to respond to the other.
+Headed by cardiovascular biology researcher Jeffrey Robbins, PhD, cardiologist Andrew Redington, MD, and surgeon James Tweddell, MD, this cutting-edge approach drives the exchange of information between patient care and research and facilitates each discipline’s ability to respond to the other.
 The result is world-class pediatric heart care.

-Our total research funding is $35.3 million, making us one of the most well-funded pediatric cardiology programs in the country.
+Our total direct funding was $11.5 million in 2015, making us one of the most well-funded pediatric cardiology programs in the country.

 The Heart Institute team has pioneered many advances in pediatric cardiology, including a first in the nation ventricular assist device (VAD) in a Duchenne Muscular Dystrophy patient, numerous transcatheter (nonsurgical) interventional therapies, echocardiography of complex cardiac malformations and the evaluation of cardiac disease during exercise stress.